 Of course, the first thing most people will do when they have IBS (or display the symptoms) is visit their doctor.
 Although a reliable and confirmed diagnosis is important, the orthodox medical treatments (if your doctor gets the diagnosis right in the first place) are woeful at best and do nothing at all to treat the underlying cause.
 In fact, taking sedatives, anti-depressants and anti-spasmodic drugs to treat IBS will do you far more harm than good!
 Apart from the fact that these medications do absolutely nothing to treat the real cause of IBS, the biggest problem is they suppress the good bacteria in your gut, which is actually the main cause of irritable bowel syndrome!
 Thankfully, IBS is easy to fix with natural and home remedies, as you’re about to discover.

 IBS can sometimes be confused with inflammatory bowel disease, but the two are completely different.
 You need to pay attention to your symptoms so you know if it’s IBS you’re dealing with or something else.
-Here’s the most common symptoms and signs of irritable bowel syndrome…
+Here’s the most common symptoms and flare-up signs of irritable bowel syndrome…

 If you display multiple forms of these symptoms then it’s very likely you have IBS.
 What’s really good about the home remedies we’re about to discuss too is even if you don’t “technically” have irritable bowel (maybe you only get gas and bloating, for instance) you will still benefit tremendously from these recommendations.
 And the best part is none of them come with harmful side effects and none of them are detrimental to your health in any way.
 The only thing they're going to do is help you become a much healthier and happier person!